Have you heard of neurodiversity?

 Why doesn’t the same principle apply to mental health conditions?

-Neurodiversity suggests that people with mental health conditions have significant strengths that allow them to contribute positively to society.
+Neurodiversity suggests that people with neurodivergent or neurodevelopmental conditions have significant strengths that allow them to contribute positively to society.
 For example, children with autism tend to be very detail-orientated.
 They also often have fantastic memories.
 These strengths are an important part of the whole child.
 But sadly children with autism are often viewed in a negative light.
 Their social and behavioural challenges are seen as a burden to those around them.

 Perhaps our definition of ‘normal’ is the real problem?